yihong1120/Genre-Based-Movie-Recommender/README.md

 cd GenreBasedMovieRecommender
 ```

-3. Download the movie dataset from MovieLens and save it in the dataset/ml-latest-small/ directory.
+3. Download the movie dataset from [MovieLens](https://grouplens.org/datasets/movielens/) and save it in the **'dataset/ml-latest-small/'** directory.

-4. Make sure the dataset file is named movies.csv.
+4. Make sure the dataset file is named **'movies.csv'**.

 ## Usage

-1. Open the movie_recommender.py file and modify the following lines with the appropriate movie title and year:
+1. Open the **'movie_recommender.py'** file and modify the following lines with the appropriate movie title and year:

 ```python
 year = 1995